shakes76/PatternFlow/recognition/ISIC Data Set With UNet/README.md

 <p align="center">Poor predictions made using the model</p>
 </p>

 These are clearly not usable predictions.
 I found that often the model got tricked up by certain skin features.
+If we look at the first prediction, the four black dots trick the model, which completely misses the actual lesion.
+On the other hand, in the second prediction, the skin lesion is correcly identified, however the model also incorrectly segments many other parts of the image which are not skin lesions.
+These two examples, which are not compeltely uncommon in the predictions made, show that the model still needs a lot of work if it is going to be used on all images, particularly trickier images which are obscured.

 ### Analysing Dice Similarity Coefficient of Model
 Next, I computed the dice similarity coefficient.
 I did this by recording the dice similarity coefficient for each prediction made using the testing data.
 Then, I average these values to find the average dice similarity coefficient.
 Doing this, I found that the average dice similarity coefficient was 0.79369396.
 Overall, this is a reasonably good average.
 However, being an average, we do lose the importance of how innacurate the model can be in some tricky images.